 The HDR/ECR Mentoring Scheme will pair Higher Degree Researchers with Early Career Researchers in a mentor/mentee relationship, creating space for HDRs to ask questions and get advice from somebody who has successfully completed their doctoral study in this recent, challenging environment, and for ECRs to offer advice about how they navigate the various elements of academic life.
 It will also allow Early Career Researchers to develop their mentoring skills to, among other things, start preparing for future supervision responsibilities, and to forge stronger links with the HDR community.

-Applications for both mentors and mentees will open at the beginning of the year and close 31 January of each year.
-The mentoring scheme will run from February to November.
+Applications for both mentors and mentees are now open, and will close on 10 March 2023.
+The mentoring scheme will run from March to November.

 1. Applicants must be AHA members.

 2. HDR applicants must be enrolled in a postgraduate degree in the field of history at an Australian University.

 3. ECR applicants must be within five years of the completion of their PhD degree.

 Terms and Conditions:

 This is a self-directed program, but mentors and mentees should meet (either in person or virtually) at least every six to eight weeks.